ghoomfrog/silili/README.md

 - *jun* is a downward fist moving left and right.
 - *tam* is a vertical sideways flat hand moving from the opposite side of the hand to the other.
 - *supu* is an open mouth with an OK hand near it.
-- *muku* is a horizontal sideways hand forming a circle where all fingers are bent.
+- *mu* is a horizontal sideways hand forming a circle where all fingers are bent.
 - *papi* is an upward flat hand with all fingers touching.
 - *lin* is a downward hand pointing to the side with the index, bending and unbending it.
 - *kas* is pretending to karate-chop something.